sktston/passkey-rp-sample/README.md

 By design, most of the features are implemented in the [SK telecom's Passkey Platform Server](https://passkey.daplatform.kr/docs/api.html) and RPs simply introduce the features by integrating it.

 We have designed and implemented this application so that any RP developers can understand the way how to integrate with [SK telecom's Passkey Platform](https://passkey.daplatform.kr/docs/api.html) easily.
-> **NOTE**: You need to carefully design and implement WebAuthn and Passkey integration if you would like to introduce them to your real products.
+> **IMPORTANT**: You need to carefully design and implement WebAuthn and Passkey integration if you plan to introduce them to your real products.
+> Again, this sample is for demonstration and testing purpose.
+By doing so, most of the registration, authentication options are populated in the client side,
+> which is originally intended for backend server's job.
+You need to define your own registration, authentication policy for your cases and choose appropriate options for that policy.
 >
-> For instance, there is no persistent repository in this sample app to manage users' Webauthn credentials and there is no authenticated session management as well.
+> For the simplicity, this application des not have any persistent storage to manage users' WebAuthn credentials and there is no authenticated session management as well.

 ## Features